 The Branch's management is responsible for the other information.
-The other information comprises the Statement by the Chief Executive but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Statement by the Chief Executive set out on page 1.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.